 How to Legally Manipulate Stock Prices

 Manipulating stock prices can happen quite easily, and it takes place more often than you might think.
-Achieving it in a perfectly legal way is no more difficult, depending on how much trading power you have.
+Achieving it in a perfectly legal way is not necessarily difficult, depending on how much trading power an entity has.

-Individual stock investors don't have ready access to these types of techniques and, consequently, they often end up on the losing end of these schemes.
+Individual stock investors don't have ready access to these types of market-manipulating techniques and, consequently, often end up being on the losing end of these schemes.
 In this situation, a little knowledge can go a very long way.

 The Basic Process

-Many ways exist to accomplish the same result and this technique might seem pretty basic, but it works and it's relatively simple to accomplish.
+Many ways exist to accomplish the same result of driving market prices in a certain direction.
+This technique might seem pretty basic, but it works and it's relatively simple to accomplish.
 Here's what takes place.
 Suppose a big institutional investor in hedge funds, mutual funds, and insurance companies zeroes in on a stock that it owns and begins selling it off.

-As the large investor dumps the stock onto the market, the price will naturally begin to nosedive.
-Other investors might panic, and so they begin to unload the stock as well.
-As a result, the price continues to fall.
+As the large investor dumps the stock onto the market, the price will naturally begin to take a nosedive.
+Other investors might start to panic, and then begin to unload the stock as well.
+As a result, the stock's popularity, and of course price, continues to fall.

 At some point, the institutional investor decides that it's time to jump back into the market and it begins an aggressive buying program to acquire new shares of a given stock.
-Soon other investors notice that the price has begun to rise again, and they also begin to buy up the stock.
-This demand pushes the price up higher.
+Soon other investors notice that the stock's price has begun to rise again, and they also begin to buy up the stock so they can ride the price up and make a profit.
+This demand continues to push the price up higher.
 The cycle might begin again when the price hits a sufficiently high price, and it often does.